FionnBrowne/Emerging-Technologies/README.md

 # Project title here
 ***

-# What is this project
+# What is this repository
 ***
+## This repository contains lab work from my course Emerging technologies & my project on Scikit-Learn and Quantum computing.
+These notebooks demonstrate my work on the python packages `pandas` and `numpy` which will be required to work with various algothrims on jupyter notebook.

 ## This project containts two main Jupyter notebooks,
     1.scikit-learn